tm157/tm157.github.io/index.md

 These days I am thinking mostly about modeling and sampling discrete data like graphs and language, and modeling temporal data---with a special focus on PDEs.
 Feel free to reach out to me if you are interested in any of these topics!!

-In the Summer of 2022, I was an intern at the [Blueshift Team](https://research.google/teams/blueshift/) at Google, where I had the pleasure to work with Guy Gur-Ari, [Jascha Sohl-Dickstein](https://sohldickstein.com/), [Yasaman Bahri](https://sites.google.com/view/yasamanbahri/home) and [Behnam Neyshabur](https://www.neyshabur.net/) at Google.
+In the Summer of 2022, I was an intern at the [Blueshift Team](https://research.google/teams/blueshift/) at Google, where I had the pleasure to work with Guy Gur-Ari, [Jascha Sohl-Dickstein](https://sohldickstein.com/), [Yasaman Bahri](https://sites.google.com/view/yasamanbahri/home) and [Behnam Neyshabur](https://www.neyshabur.net/).
 Previously, I completed my Masters in Robotics at CMU, during which I was advised by [Prof. Kris Kitani](https://kriskitani.github.io/) and was a recipient of the [Siebel Scholarship](https://www.siebelscholars.com/), 2019.
 I did my Bachelors with Honors in Electrical Engineering from Indian Institute of Technology, Hyderabad where I worked with [Prof. Vineeth N. Balasubramanian](https://people.iith.ac.in/vineethnb/).

 ---